gieseking-lab/indo-analysis/README.md

 python polarizability.py -i examples/benzene -g 0
 ```

 The real polarizability written to `benzene_0.0000.polarizability` is nearly identical to the ones printed by MOPAC2016, and the imaginary part is zero.

-At an energy relatively close to the first absorption peak, the real polarizability is much larger, and the imaginary polarizability (related to the intensity of absorption) is non-negligible:
+We can also compute the polarizability at an energy relatively close to the first absorption peak:

 ```
 python polarizability.py -i examples/benzene -e 6.0
 ```

+At 6 eV, the output file shows that real polarizability is much larger, and the imaginary polarizability (related to the intensity of absorption) is non-negligible:

 On resonance with the main absorbing state, the real polarizability is small, and the imaginary polarizability is very large: